jasp-stats/jaspBain/inst/help/BainAnovaBayesian.md

 2. The levels of the ONE factor are referred to as follows: `factorlevelname`.
 If, for example, there is a factor age with levels y, m, o.
 They are reffered to using `agey`, `agem`, and `ageo`, respectively.
 3. Linear combinations of parameters must be specified adhering to the following rules:
 - Each parameter name is used at most once.
 - Each parameter name may or may not be pre-multiplied with a number.
+This number cannot (yet) start with a decimal point, that is, use 0.8 and not .8.
 - A constant may be added or subtracted from each parameter name.
 - A linear combination can also be a single number.